 Thanks for visiting

-We're investigating what the future of our rural water supply network could look like and we need your help!
+We're continuing to investigate what the future of our rural water supply network could look like, and we need your feedback!

-There are some other resources on this page that should provide some additional context and answer some of the questions you have, so feel free to look around.
+There are other resources on this page to provide additional context and may answer some of the questions you have.
+Feel free to look around.

 Background

-In August 2023 we welcomed a $3.7 million investment announcement by the Australian Government to develop a Detailed Business Case for a more efficient Coliban rural channel system.
+In August 2023, we welcomed a $3.7 million investment announcement by the Australian Government to develop a Detailed Business Case for a more efficient rural channel system.
 The funding complements our $2 million investment in the project.

-The Coliban Water rural network supports lifestyle, agricultural and primary industries through twelve rural supply systems, comprising 360 km channels and 140 km pipelines.
-We typically supply 4-7 gigalitres (GL) of raw and recycled water to rural customers yearly.
+The Coliban Water rural network supports lifestyle, agricultural and primary industry through 12 rural supply systems, comprising 360 kilometers of channels and 140 kilometers of pipelines.
+We typically supply between four and seven gigalitres of raw and recycled water to rural customers each year.

-The supply system was built to supply the former booming mining industry and associated services.
-The ageing and leaky system currently encroaches on or passes through urban districts, and its current configuration does not always support what’s best for the region.
+Originally built to supply the former booming mining industry and associated services, our rural water network is an ageing and leaky system that can now often be found passing through growing urban areas.
+In its current configuration it does not always support what’s best for the region.

-The channels are largely unlined and highly inefficient.
-At only 58% efficiency, the channels collectively lose over 2 GL/year due to leaks and seepage.
-Similar levels of water loss are occurring in private supply channels.
+The channels are largely unlined and inefficient.
+67%, or an estimated 3.2 gigalitres, of water is lost each year due to leaks and seepage.
+Similar levels are also lost from private supply channels.

-Building on the work completed in the Preliminary Business Case in October 2022, this investment will enable the engagement work with our rural customers to develop options to modernise the rural network.
+Building on the work completed in the Preliminary Business Case in October 2022, this investment will support engagement work with our rural customers to develop options to update the rural network.

-These options will improve customer service levels and provide greater water efficiency, as well as deliver water savings – potentially up to 6.76 gigalitres a year.
+These options will improve customer service levels and provide greater water efficiency, as well as deliver significant water savings.

 Consultation

 Input from rural customers will be critical to the development of the Detailed Business Case.
-We will consult with them in two stages over the next 12 months.
+We will consult in different stages over the next 12 months.

-• Stage 1 - In March 2024 customers will receive an information pack with a questionnaire to complete.
-The information provided by customers will assist us to identify options, costings and policy positions for updating the rural system.
+• Stage 1 - In March 2024 customers received an information pack and questionnaire.
+The information provided will assist us to identify options, costings, and policy positions for updating the rural system.

-We encourage all of our rural customers to participate and provide feedback, having accurate information from them gives us the best chance to build the strongest case possible for further funding.
+We encourage all of rural customers to participate and provide feedback.
+This will give us the best chance to build the strongest case possible for funding.

 Throughout the process we will be seeking advice from our Rural Customer Advisory Group.